Employing staff: what are the legal implications?

 If you have employees, it is a legal requirement to have a minimum of £5m employer's liability insurance.
 Without it, the Heath and Safety Executive can fine your firm up to £2,500 for every day which you are uninsured.

 Once you have arranged cover, your insurer will provide you with a certificate of employer's liability insurance which states the level of cover and companies covered under the policy.
 This document should be displayed where your employees can read it, such as a staff room or kitchen.
 You can also display it electronically, however many firms choose to simply display a hard copy.
 If you can't prove the the certificate is displayed to staff, or can't show it to HSE inspectors should they request it, you could be fined up to £1,000.

 It's important not to confuse employer's liability insurance with public liability insurance - public liability insurance covers third parties, such as members of the public, but does not cover employees.
 As such, employers' liability insurance is essential cover.

-Employment law protection is a type of insurance that covers your legal liability following an employment dispute.
+Legal expenses insurance is a type of insurance that covers your legal liability following an employment dispute.
 These can be wide ranging but include potentially sizeable claims, such as those relating to employment discrimination, health and safety or TUPE.
 It covers the legal costs of defending your firm, as well as damages, judgments, legal costs or expenses awarded to the claimant.
-It is not a legal requirement to have employment law protection, however you may want to consider it; according to the Ministry of Justice, there were over 186,000 employment tribunals between April 2011 and March 2012, and the costs in defending your firm can be eye wateringly high.
+It is not a legal requirement to have employment law protection, however you may want to consider it; according to the Ministry of Justice, there were over 117,000 employment tribunals between April 2020 and March 2021, and the costs in defending your firm can be eye wateringly high.